 Back when the kids were little, when we came home from the beach our pail of shells stayed in the garage for a while.
 We were busy cleaning off the chairs, cooler and car, so the shells didn’t get cleaned until a later date.
 I didn’t collect shells to display in my home.
 They were mostly collected by the kids, and I kept them because that is what moms do – hold onto the children’s treasures.
 Usually I would put them in the garden outside or in the top of potted plants as decor.

-But, if you want to display seashells in the house, or use them in crafts or jewelry making, they do need to be cleaned.
-Cleaning will bring out the color and prevent unwanted odors.
+But, if you want to display seashells in the house, or use them in crafts or jewelry making, they do need to be washed off at the very least.

-If the mollusk is still inhabiting it, you will see a flap covering the opening.
-If you see red claws poking out, it’s probably a hermit crab that is using the once empty shell as it’s home.
+If the mollusk is still inhabiting the shell you want, you will see a flap covering the opening.
+If you see claws poking out, it’s probably a hermit crab that is using the once empty shell as it’s home.
 Even if you see nothing at all, place the shell on the ground, or in the boat (wherever you may be) and wait a bit to see if it “walks away”.
-Hermit crabs can hide way inside the shell.
+Hermit crabs can hide way inside the shell and be difficult to spot.
 Sometimes they can hide for a long time!

 Living things can also be attached to the outside of the shell.
 I once found an enormous horse conch that was no longer home to the mollusk that made it, but weird moving things were attached all over the outside.
 So I took a photo of the shell and put it back in the water.